Keyboard shortcuts

 Prefer list models over manual fetching.
 The generated models handle caching, updates, and memory management.
 Fetching entity lists manually and storing them in JavaScript arrays loses reactivity.

 Use Single models for detail views.
-When displaying one entity’s details (an editor panel, a detail page), Single{Entity} gives you reactive properties without you having to manage refresh logic.
+When displaying one entity’s details (an editor panel, a detail page), Single{Entity} gives you reactive properties with dirty tracking and save support.

 Keep model instances alive.
 Creating a new model instance on every navigation discards cached data and subscriptions.
 Declare models at component level.